Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Looking south toward Crystal Lake basin from Mt.
 Islip (8250')

 Enjoy the views atop of Mt.
 Islip.
 To the west, Bear Canyon, the East Peak of Twin Peaks (7761'), and Mt.
 Waterman (8038').
 To northwest, Will Thrall Peak (7845') and Mt.
 Williamson (8214').
 To the north, the Mojave Desert.
 To the northeast, Mt.
 Lewis (8396').
 Looming on the east, Throop Peak (9138') and Mt.
 Hawkins (8850).
 To the southeast, Hawkins Ridge and South Hawkins (7783').
 Notice Mount Baldy (10,064) at a distance peeking over the gap on Hawkins Ridge.
-To the south, Crystal Lake basin, San Gabriel and Morris Reservoirs, Smith Mountain (5111') and past the mountains, the San Gabriel Valley and beyond.
-To the southeast, Pine Mountain (4539), Monrovia Peak (5409'), Mt.
-Wilson (5710') and its cluster of front range peaks.
+To the south, Crystal Lake basin, San Gabriel and Morris reservoirs, Smith Mountain (5111') and past the mountains, the San Gabriel Valley and beyond.
+To the south and southwest, Pine Mountain (4539), Monrovia Peak (5409'), Mt.
+Wilson (5710') and its cluster of front-range peaks.

 The Curve Fire of September 2002 devastated much of the Crystal Lake basin and the slopes and ridges around it.
 As you hike to Mt.
 Islip, from any route, you'll see burned trees and sticks which used to be beautiful displays of manzanita.
-But you'll also see some trees and manzanita that was spared.
+But you'll also see some trees and shrubs that were spared.
 And once you reach the summit of Islip, you'll be thankful that it was virtually untouched by the fire.

 Mount Islip is a splendid peak, well worth the visit.
 Return the way you came. icon